 Harriet Beecher Stowe’s life and work is an example of how one person can make a difference.
 You’ll leave feeling inspired that you can create positive change.

-Seeing is Revealing: Nook Farm Then and Now is an innovative new walking tour, created by the Harriet Beecher Stowe Center, and launching for visitors in two formats- in person on weekends starting in October, and as a self-guided downloadable audio tour in December, 2022.
+Seeing is Revealing: Nook Farm Then and Now is an innovative new walking tour, created by the Harriet Beecher Stowe Center, in two formats- in person on weekends beginning in spring, and as a self-guided downloadable audio tour, coming soon.

 The tour introduces visitors to Harriet Beecher Stowe and her neighbors in Nook Farm, the place that they called home.
 On this block in Hartford, you see preservation history and architecture alongside a vibrant, busy and ever-changing city.
 On tour we expand the timeline out of Harriet’s era and into today.
 Visitors will walk and learn about landscape design, urban planning, economic, and creative trends in Hartford throughout the 20th and 21st centuries.
 The tour will answer interesting questions: how were decisions made about what remains and what has been replaced?
 What is the preservation story?
 How did this neighborhood evolve?
 What histories are told, and what histories are hidden in this place?
 Seeing is Revealing discusses social disparities and parities that impact what visitors experience now in the Asylum Hill neighborhood.